3 Easy Steps to Connect with Target Audience

-Today, with the internet and it’s far-fetched reach to people all over the world, information is in the air.
+Today, with the internet and its far-fetched reach to people all over the world, information is in the air.
 In fact, the overflow of information has made it difficult for people to make sense of so much that is happening every second on the internet.
-Good news for marketers is that a lot of data is being generated every second as well.
+The good news for marketers is that a lot of data is being generated every second as well.
 In this free flow of information system, leveraging this data to drive your business’ bottom line is a huge opportunity.

-Here are 3 ways of using big data in order to help your business grow:
+Here are 3 ways of using big data to help your business grow:

 1) Identifying audience

-A boutique might start off with tapping on a small (local) market.
-For example, a Dhanmondi based shop is more likely to promote their brand to people who live in or around Dhanmondi.
+A boutique might start by tapping on a small (local) market.
+For example, a Dhanmondi-based shop is more likely to promote its brand to people who live in or around Dhanmondi.
 However, if they focus on a specific line of clothing, say, a range of new dresses for teenage girls, they could start marketing their products to girls all over Dhaka via social media.
 They can significantly expand their customer base.
-Perhaps, the store could even introduce additional facilities such as home delivery service which in turn can increase their revenue – This is the power of internet and social media marketing!
+Perhaps, the store could even introduce additional facilities such as home delivery service which in turn can increase their revenue – This is the power of the internet and social media marketing!

-There are internet tools which help you identify gender and age ratios, along with tonnes of other breakdowns for a chunk of population.
+There are internet tools that help you identify gender and age ratios, along with tonnes of other breakdowns for a chunk of the population.
 It can help you set targets and enable you to promote your business to the relevant group of people.

 2) Prioritize social media platforms

 Once you’ve identified your audience, you need to locate them.
-Research and find out influential blogging sites or forums (relevant to your business) from which credible contents are disbursed into the social networking sites.
-For example, boutiques could create or extract contents from popular fashion blogs or sites.
-Most contents which go viral are usually created on some other site and merely passed around through the social media platforms.
+Research and find out influential blogging sites or forums (relevant to your business) from which credible content are disbursed into the social networking sites.
+For example, boutiques could create or extract content from popular fashion blogs or sites.
+Most contents that go viral are usually created on some other site and merely passed around through social media platforms.
 Get active in the creative community and build a stronger presence for your brand – this can be an essential practice especially at the early stages of a startup.
-Apart from this, master skills on creating effective visual contents.
+Apart from this, master skills in creating effective visual content.

 3) Spot the influencers

-A business does not grow alongside their social media activities, but the two elements are synchronized.
-Success of your enterprise depends on a feedback loop, to some extent.
-The discoveries from your research on target audience, social network priorities and influencers can benefit other marketing and positioning aspects of your business.
+A business does not grow alongside its social media activities, but the two elements are synchronized.
+The success of your enterprise depends on a feedback loop, to some extent.
+The discoveries from your research on the target audience, social network priorities, and influencers can benefit other marketing and positioning aspects of your business.

-Understanding, defining and effectively promoting your business is like a social endeavor at this point in time.
-A comprehensive social media and content strategy can help ensure product launches and campaigns be noticed and spread with excitement.
+Understanding, defining, and effectively promoting your business is like a social endeavor at this point.
+A comprehensive social media and content strategy can help ensure product launches and campaigns are noticed and spread with excitement.